 3. Nurturing environments for young children and families in their communities

 How mindful are they of children’s and families’ needs to safely explore, interact, communicate, build supportive relationships and play, especially of the most disadvantaged and marginalized ones?
 What opportunities do families and children have to participate in shaping these environments?
 To what extent do community environments foster social cohesion, intra- and intergenerational learning, and safe networks of support for children and families?

-Three pre-conference workshops kicked-off a week of knowledge sharing in Ghent.
-The workshops focused on 1) integrated services in the early years, 2) developing sustainability through fundraising and 3) intervention packages to support nurturing care.
+Three Pre-conference Workshops kicked-off ISSA Conference 2017 in Ghent.
+The workshops were about 1) Integrated Services in the early years 2) developing sustainability through fundraising and 3) intervention packages to support nurturing care.

-Highly notable also was the keynote speech of Nora Milotay.
-She is a policy analyst at the European Parliamentary Research Service (EPRS), working on issues of European social policy at the Economic Policies Unit.
-Please access her keynote here.
+Another highlight was the keynote of Nora Milotay.
+She is Policy Analyst at the European Parliamentary Research Service (EPRS), where she works on European social policy issues.
+View her keynote HERE